hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 ![vmware-infrastructure-diagram](./assets/vmware-infrastructure-diagram.jpg)

-The above diagram show the infrastructure components at a high-level.
+The above diagram shows the infrastructure components at a high-level.

 ### Storage Layer